Your guide to endoscopy types

 An endoscope is a long, thin, flexible tube that has a light and camera at the end for doctors to see the inside of your body on a television screen.

 Endoscopes are either put through the mouth and down the throat or through the bottom.
-Some endoscopies are done through key hole surgery whereby a small incision is created to allow access to the abdomen and female pelvic organs, this is also known as a laparoscopy.
+Some endoscopic procedures are done through key hole surgery whereby a small incision is created to allow access to the abdomen and female pelvic organs, this is also known as a laparoscopy.

 They can also be used to remove a small sample of tissue to be examined under a microscope, this is known as a biopsy.